AbdelrahmanAljamal/COMP3040-A3-PART-1/README.md

 # Public Washrooms in Manitoba

 ## API Description
   This API provides information about public washrooms in Manitoba near the user's location.
-The user can get a list of information about public washrooms by giving search radius (in meter) and user's location (by GPS or input postal code).
-A search for public washrooms will revolve around the user's location provided.
-The user's location can be the postal code inputed by user or the GPS information shared by user.
-The user also can set the number of washrooms shown in the result list.
+The user can receive a list of information about nearby public washrooms by providing a location and specifying a maximum search radius.
+The user is also able to specify handicap accessible washrooms.
+The information submitted to the location parameter may either be the GPS coordinates of the user's device, or a postal code entered by the user.
+The user also can set the maximum number of washroom results returned.

-  The public waskroom information given in the response will be a list includes: the location of the public washrooms, the distance of the washrooms, accessible condition of the washrooms, and opening hours of the washrooms.
+  The response will contain a list of information including: the location, distance, accessible conditions, and available hours of the washrooms.
 More information about the response can be found in the sample response section.

 ## Endpoint(s)
   Our API is a very simple API.
 The only one endpoint can be hit by using a <kbd>GET</kbd> request.